 In 70 marks paper, Section A - consists of 8 very short answer type questions out of which a candidate is expected to answer any five questions.
 Each question carries 4 Marks.
 Total marks for Section - A is 20 marks.
 Section B - consists of eight essay type of questions, out of which a candidate is expected to answer any five questions in about four pages each.
 Each question carries 10 Marks.
 Total marks for Section - B is 50 marks.
 Similarly, for 35 marks paper, Section A - consists of 5 very short answer type questions, out of which a candidate is expected to answer any three questions.
 Each question carries 5 Marks.
 Total marks for Section - A is 15 marks.
-Section B - consists of Four Essay type of questions, out of which a candidate is expected to answer any three questions.
-Each question carries 5 Marks.
-Total marks for Section - A is 15 marks.
-Section B - consists of Four Essay type of questions, out of which a candidate is expected to answer any two questions in about four pages each.
+Section B - consists of Four Essay type of questions, out of which a candidate is expected to answer any three questions are spected to answer any type of guestions, out of which a candidate is expected to answer any type of questions, out of which a candidate is expected to answer any two questions in about four pages each.
 Each question carries 10 Marks.
-Total marks for Section - A is 15 marks.
-Section B - consists of Four Essay type of questions, out of which a candidate is expected to answer any two questions in about four pages each.
-Each question carries 10 Marks.
-Total marks for Section - B is 20 marks.
+Total marks for Section - A is 20 marks.